Dealflow-ApS/senior-backend-engineer-challenge/README.md

 - **CI/CD Pipeline**: Set up a basic CI/CD pipeline to automate testing and deployment.
 - **Logging and Monitoring**:
   - Implement logging to capture important events (e.g., payment status changes, failed attempts, etc.).
+- **Analytics**
+  - Implement and build an analytics pipeline with tools like Metabase to showcase different metrics

 ---